-Since 2017, LAU’s School of Pharmacy collaborates with the Outreach and Civic Engagement (OCE) unit, to train its graduate students in emotional intelligence and conflict resolution.
+Since 2017, LAU’s School of Pharmacy collaborates with the Outreach and Civic Engagement (OCE) department, to train its graduate students in emotional intelligence and conflict resolution.
 The initiative came ahead of the four-month required Advanced Pharmacy Practice Experiences (APPE) in the United States, where the budding pharmacists will boost their academic learning in various patient care settings and medical sub-specialty environments.

 - Complete the Harvard Temperament sorter

 - Know their personality type

 - Know the strengths and weaknesses of their personality type

 - Know how their personality can work positively with other types

 - Leading with Awareness Workshop and below the learning objectives:

 - Know how to increase my influence in every situation (Self- Awareness)

 - Learn how to communicate better as a leader with others (Awareness of others)

 During Fall 2019, the Outreach & Civic Engagement in collaboration with the Department of Nutrition, organized the Power of Passion workshop for 65 Nutrition students.
 In addition, OCE allocated LAU volunteers majoring in Nutrition to work for 12 hours during the semester with an NGO.